oracle/graal/docs/reference-manual/native-image/guides/use-native-image-gradle-plugin.md

         }
     }
     ```
-    Another workaround to this is to disable toolchain detection with this command `toolchainDetection = false`.
+    The workaround to this is to disable toolchain detection with this command `toolchainDetection = false`.

 2. Compile the project and build a native executable at one step: